Frequently Asked Questions

 If I’m already getting pellets somewhere else do I still need a consultation?

 Yes, we may do things a little differently than your last provider.
+It is also important that we gather a complete medical history for your chart.

 Will my insurance pay for the pellets?

 Your insurance may pay for your lab work and consultation appointment but they usually won’t pay for the actual pellets.
 You may be able to use your HSA or Flex Spending Account depending on whether this cost is deemed to be in compliance by your plan administrator.
+We do not bill insurance for pellets.

 Specifically for Women